World hunger: what it is, causes and why it persists

 How to cite this page

-Abarca, B. (April 7, 2026).
-World hunger: what it is and its causes.
+Abarca, B. (July 5, 2026).
+World hunger: what it is, causes and why it persists.
 Salud Everywhere. https://saludeverywhere.com/en/health-in-humanitarian-crises/world-hunger-and-its-causes/